DafidTheProphet/campaign/content/2. Mechanics/Cultivation System/Paths of Cultivation/Vagabond Union.md

 	- Crumpling Blow: Target’s speed is halved and they cannot take reactions until the end of their next turn.
 	- Mocking Strike: Target has disadvantage on all attack rolls until they hit you or the end of their next turn.
 	- Sudden Turnaround: Immediately after hitting, you may teleport to another point within 10 feet and make a second attack as a bonus action.

+## Path Law: The Vagrant's Stumble

+- Once per turn, when you make an attack or use a technique, you may declare it unscripted.
+	- You take -2 to hit or saving throw DC, but:
+		- If the attack hits, it cannot be reacted to.
+		- If it misses, you may dash or disengage as a free action.
+- While in motion, you are ethereal.
+You do not trigger any traps, attacks of opportunity, or cultivation techniques that would otherwise be triggered by passing through them.
+Additionally, you can escape any effect that would reduce your speed, force your movement, or restrain you.